s0enke/ruempler.eu/source/_posts/enforcing-ports-and-adapters-in-php-with-deptrac.md

 ```
  -------------------------- ------------------------------------------------------------------------------------------------------------------
-  Reason                     PackageA
+  Reason                     Order
  -------------------------- ------------------------------------------------------------------------------------------------------------------
-  DependsOnDisallowedLayer   DeptracPortsAdaptersSample\PackageA\SomeAClass must not depend on DeptracPortsAdaptersSample\PackageB\SomeBClass
+  DependsOnDisallowedLayer   DeptracPortsAdaptersSample\Order\OrderProcessor must not depend on DeptracPortsAdaptersSample\Payment\PaymentGateway
                              You are depending on token that is a part of a layer that you are not allowed to depend on.
-(PackageB)
+(Payment)
-                             /var/www/html/src/PackageA/SomeAClass.php:10
+                             /var/www/html/src/Order/OrderProcessor.php:10
-  DependsOnDisallowedLayer   DeptracPortsAdaptersSample\PackageA\SomeAClass must not depend on DeptracPortsAdaptersSample\Core\Logger
+  DependsOnDisallowedLayer   DeptracPortsAdaptersSample\Order\OrderProcessor must not depend on DeptracPortsAdaptersSample\Infrastructure\Logger
                              You are depending on token that is a part of a layer that you are not allowed to depend on.
-(Core)
+(Infrastructure)
-                             /var/www/html/src/PackageA/SomeAClass.php:10
+                             /var/www/html/src/Order/OrderProcessor.php:10
  -------------------------- ------------------------------------------------------------------------------------------------------------------